staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-variables.md

 ---
-title: "Store secrets as local variables in your Postman vault"
+title: "Store secrets locally as variables in your Postman vault"
 updated: 2024-01-15
 ---

 *Postman vault* enables you to store secrets locally as variables and reuse them in Postman.
-You can store secret variables in your Postman vault to reuse them throughout your HTTP collections, requests, and test scripts.
-Secret variables are locally available to reuse in all of your workspaces, and aren't synced to the Postman cloud.
-Store values as variables in your Postman vault to securely store and reuse sensitive data while using Postman.
+This enables you to securely reuse sensitive data throughout your HTTP collections, requests, and test scripts.
+Only you can access and reuse secret variables in your Postman vault, and secret variables aren't synced to the Postman cloud.

+You can use your Postman vault from the [Postman desktop app](/docs/getting-started/installation/installation-and-updates/).
+You can also use your Postman vault from the [Postman web app](/docs/getting-started/installation/installation-and-updates/#use-the-postman-web-app) with the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent).

 <!-- TODO: add screenshot -->